-A few years back I sat with a first-grade teacher.
+A few years back I sat with a first-grade teacher who had been working on missing numbers in equations.
 The day had ended and she was sitting at the kidney table, head resting on her hands out of pure exhaustion from the day.
-She had called me down to meet because she had followed the math program to a T and yet more than a few of her students were still struggling to find a missing number in an addition or subtraction equation.
+She had called me down to meet because she had followed the math program to a T and yet more than a few of her students were still struggling to find missing numbers in addition and subtraction equations.

 I could so clearly feel her frustration.
-I had been in her position a year prior when I was trying to support my intervention students and yet every attempt I made fell flat on its’ face.
+I had been in her position a year prior when I was trying to support my intervention students… every attempt I made fell flat on its’ face.
 My students consistently would add and subtract arbitrary numbers to find an answer.
 Any answer.
 Regardless of whether or not the answer made sense.

 Strategy #1: Make the Lessons Hands-On